 Rosewood is a precious type of wood that is too rare to be used for making guitar bodies, but is the main type of wood used in guitar fretboards.

-There are three main types of necks when it comes to electric guitars, the bolt-on neck, set neck and neck-through-body type.
+There are three main types of necks: the bolt-on neck, set neck and neck-through-body type.

 - Bolt-on neck is self explanatory.
 It’s a separate piece that is bolted to the body of a guitar.
 It’s the cheapest option, and the most common one.